ftisiot/ftisiot-website/content/posts/a_new_adventure.md

 Speaking is only part of the deal.
 I loved conferences also for other aspects...
 I was going there to give my talk, but also to listen other's people one!
 Grab new ideas, new aspects or points-of-view about known topics and learn completely new tech from people experiencing it on the day-to-day job.

 The #1️⃣&nbsp; items in my conference-❤️&nbsp; list, however, are **Networking** and **People**!
 Being able to talk 1-1 or in small groups about topics, over a beer or a meal, until late at night.
-Discuss about technical solutions, having direct honest feedback about your work from people, colleagues, friends... even if they are competitors (hi Stewart!) meant, and means today, a lot for me.
+Discuss about technical solutions, having direct honest feedback about your work from people, colleagues, friends... even if they are competitors (hi Stewart, Gianni, Christian!) meant, and means today, a lot for me.

 ![kscope18](/images/2020/12/kscope18.jpeg)